Gender in advertising: Creation and maintenance of gender normality

 Advertising is a significant agent of socialization in modern industrialized societies, and is used as a tool to maintain certain social constructions, such as gender.
 Men and women are depicted as differing in attitudes, behavior, and social statuses.
 These images are crafted to mimic real life, leading to confusion when separating the concepts of fantasy and reality in regards to advertising.
 In his book Gender Advertising, author Erving Goffman uses the term "commercial realism" for advertisers' attempts to present the advertising world in ways which it could be real.
 While often exaggerated, the gender stereotypes presented in the media are very much real.
 This is at least in some part due to the fact that when biases are present in an advertisement, they are more easily integrated into the viewer's beliefs, or if the beliefs are already present, then they are strengthened.
 When viewers saw an advertisement in which men were behaving non-stereotypically, the viewer was less likely to stereotype others on the basis of their gender.
 Men have historically been portrayed as dominant, financial providers, career-focused, assertive and independent, whereas women have been shown as subordinate, low-position workers, or loving wives and mothers whose responsibilities focus on raising children and doing housework.
-Those who do not mimic the stereotypical gender portrayals seen in advertisements and other forms of media may feel that they are inferior because of their differences, which can deter a person from choosing to pursue the life they desire, posing a threat to their mental health.
+Some researchers argue that portrayals not aligning with a viewer's reality may contribute to feelings of inferiority or impact mental health.
 Goffman compares the dominant and subordinate positions of men and women as similar to that of a parent and child.

 There are three prominent ideologies regarding the relationship between advertisements and societal beliefs.
 The mirror ideology looks at advertisements as a reflection of the culture from which the advertisements are produced, whereas the mold ideology thinks of advertising as the cast that molds the culture.
 The last suggested relationship between advertisements and societal beliefs is a mixture of the first two and takes from both sides.
 Advertising professionals tend to follow the mirror ideology, and while many of them are just as capable as the consumer of identifying sexism in advertisements, these professionals tend to have a higher tolerance for sexist themes.
 Chinese advertising professionals, when asked in a study, view their adverts as a replication of reality rather than as a pseudo-reality that is replicated by the real world.
 There is much debate in the advertising world as to whether or not self-regulation is all that is needed to make discriminatory themes less common, with those in favor of this way forward advocating for awards and positive reinforcement to encourage changes while those in opposition argue that this has failed to bring about the necessary changes so far.